Calculating Trip Cost for Travel Insurance

 Correctly calculating trip cost is vital to finding the right travel insurance plan.
 Your final trip cost will have a hand in determining the price of a plan.
 Sometimes, travelers get tripped up when they hear trip cost because they assume it includes every expense made while traveling.
 However, "insurable" trip cost is not the same as "total" trip cost.

-Typically, this amount is comprised of airline tickets, cruise costs, pre-paid hotels and tours or excursions.
+Typically, these expenses are comprised of airline tickets, cruise costs, and, possibly, hotels and tours or excursions.
 Almost all plans insure expenditures like event tickets or theme park admissions too.
 Expenses like tuition or class fees, popular expenses for business trips, are also insurable, but only with specific companies.

-While calculating trip cost is fairly straight forward, sometimes it can get a little complicated.
+Calculating trip cost may not be as straight forward as we would all hope.
 For instance, costs that you do not have to pay before traveling, but will be assessed in the event of a covered cancellation, can be insured.
 This may include the balance on a tour package or hotel stay that is scheduled to be processed upon your arrival, whether you have to cancel your trip or not.
-The amount of money that you would lose if you have to cancel your trip prior to departure, or on the day of, is what you want to insure.
+Any money that you would lose if you have to cancel your trip prior to departure, or on the day of, is what you want to insure.

-If you are booking a flight using frequent flier miles, you may want to look at closer at your travel insurance company’s stance on insuring them.
+If you are booking a flight using frequent flier miles, understand they most likely cannot be added to your trip cost for a travel insurance plan.
 In most cases, only the taxes and fees associated with them can be insured, but the miles/points may not.
 This is largely because the credit card or airline will have a way of reimbursing the points or miles.